 By Francis Bret Harte, 1871

-Failing, however, to convince the citizens of San Francisco that they had mistaken the site of their city, he presently fell into dissipation and despondency.
+Failing, however, to convince the citizens of San Francisco that they had mistaken the site of their city, he presently fell into dissipation and despair.
 He was frequently observed haunting the narrow strip of beach at low tide or perched upon the cliff at high water.

-In the latter position, a sheep-tender one day found him, cold and pulseless, with a map of his property in his hand, and his face turned toward the distant sea.
+In the latter position, a sheep-tender found him cold and pulseless one day with a map of his property in his hand and his face turned toward the distant sea.

 He was awakened at midnight by a loud “halloo,” which seemed to proceed directly from the sea.
 Thinking it might be the cry of some boatman lost in the fog, he walked to the edge of the cliff, but the thick veil that covered sea and land rendered all objects at the distance of a few feet indistinguishable.
 He heard, however, the regular strokes of oars rising and falling on the water.
 The halloo was repeated.
-He was clearing his throat to reply when to his surprise an answer came apparently from the very cabin he had quitted.
+He was clearing his throat to reply when, to his surprise, an answer came apparently from the very cabin he had quitted.
 Hastily retracing his steps, he was the more amazed, on reaching the open door, to find a stranger warming himself by the fire.
 Stepping back far enough to conceal his own person, he took a good look at the intruder.

 A murmur of assent went around the circle as the speaker resumed his seat.
 Master Slit-the-Weazand slowly opened his lantern jaws and began.
-He had spent much of his time in determining the exact location of the treasure.
+He had spent much of his time determining the exact location of the treasure.
 He believed — nay, he could state positively — that its position was now settled.
 It was true he had done some trifling little business outside.
-Modesty forbade his mentioning the particulars, but he would simply state that of the three tenants who had occupied the cabin during the past ten years, none were now alive.
+Modesty forbade his mentioning the particulars, but he would state that of the three tenants who had occupied the cabin during the past ten years, none were now alive.

-“Her Majesty is very sicke,
+“Her Majesty is very sick,